pluick/filetimegen/README.md

 minute, hour, day, etc.

 #### Example usage
 Creates and keeps 8 hourly backups and 7 daily btrfs snapshots.
+Run as often as you like (at least hourly in this situation. or not)

 	btrfs subvolume snapshot -r /home /mnt/snapshots/$(filetimegen "home-{now}") find /mnt/snapshots -mindepth 1 -maxdepth 1 -name "home-*" -type d -printf "%f\0" \